nicolaslopezj/s3-static-proxy/README.md

 - Create a prerender.io account.

-- Create a Heroku app pointing to your forked repo.
+- Create a Heroku app pointing to your forked repo (there is no need for a special buildpack).

 - Set environment variables.